-- 1. A student can request the Board of Examiners to grant him or her an extra-regular examination option. - 2.
-If not granting an extra-regular examination option to a student would lead to a study delay that is unacceptable to him or her, the Board of Examiners may decide to grant an extra-regular examination option, in derogation from the provisions of Article 9.3. - 3.
-Further rules regarding the extra-regular examination option are included in the Rules and Regulations of the Board of Examiners and in the Regulations Overlapping Examinations.
+- A student can request the Board of Examiners to grant an extra-regular examination option. - 2.
+If not granting an extra-regular examination option to a student would lead to a study delay that is unacceptable, the Board of Examiners may decide to grant an extra-regular examination option, in derogation from the provisions of Article 9.3. - Further rules regarding the extra-regular examination option are included in the Rules and Regulations of the Board of Examiners and in the Regulations Overlapping Examinations.